molpopgen/fwdpy11/doc/pages/objectoverview.rst

         if pop.mutations[r.key].neutral is False:
             keys.append(r.key)
     print(keys)

+The `r` variable is an instance of :class:`fwdpy11.MutationRecord`, which are stored in :class:`fwdpy11.MutationTable` instances as part of table collections.
+As we see in Figure 1, these records have "keys", which are indexes back to :attr:`fwdpy11.PopulationBase.mutations`, and nodes, which are indexes into :class:`fwdpy11.NodeTable` instances.

 The variable `keys` hold the same values that we saw above when we interated over haploid genomes.